 On a windy day, Lion’s Paw No. 3 is even more difficult, and golfers will be hard-pressed to find good fortune.
 However, developer Mark Saunders urges any avid golfer to experience this tricky par 3 so that they can truly gauge their game.

 To add even more to this hole’s beauty, the right-hand side of No. 3’s lake is lined with ancient oak trees that are home to some fantastic wildlife, including a bald eagle that has been seen on occasion swooping down to feed on fish out of the water.

 The gorgeous views of Lion’s Paw golf course are in line with the beautiful Sunset Beach setting of Ocean Ridge Plantation.
 This award-winning residential golf and beach club community features elegant homes, top-notch golf, and world-class amenities.
-All of this is thanks to developer Mark Saunders, manager of The Coastal Companies who has been designing and building homes in North Carolina for more than 30 years.
+All of this is thanks to developer Mark Saunders, manager of The Coastal Companies who has been designing and building homes in North Carolina for decades.